210524training/p2-g3-back-end/README.md

 ## Usage

-> To deploy the application, make sure you are in the same directory as the previous section, then run the bellow command:
+> To deploy the application, make sure you are in the same directory as the previous section, then run the below command:
   - `sls deploy`

 ## License